peppermintpatty5/family-tree/README.md

 | `e049` | Selma       | Bouvier   | :female_sign: | `c069` | `b72b` |

 > [!NOTE]
-> I have opted to use "random" hex IDs instead of row indices.
-This eliminates the dilemma of which person to list first as row ordering becomes inconsequential.
+> I have used "random" hex IDs rather than sequential IDs so that no person appears more important than another.

 ## Relationship diagram